-- Identify equipment that needs immediate upgrades or replacement - Plan future purchases (e.g., purchase equipment that has been most reliable, avoid equipment that required frequent repair) - Estimate future budgets (e.g., request regular intervals of funding based on regularly occurring costs, estimate replacement timelines and budgets at the start of a new project) - Communicate ongoing costs and needs to decision-makers based on real-time information - Inform grant proposals and risk assessments - Identify and prioritize equipment that can be purchased when funds become available - Extend or amend service contracts - Determine and execute an ongoing maintenance and operations (M&O) model.
+- Identify equipment that needs immediate upgrades or replacement - Plan future purchases (e.g., purchase equipment that has been most reliable, avoid equipment that required frequent repair) - Estimate future budgets (e.g., request regular intervals of funding based on regularly occurring costs, estimate replacement timelines and budgets at the start of a new project) - Communicate ongoing costs and needs to decision-makers based on real-time information - Inform grant proposals and risk assessments - Identify and prioritize equipment that can be purchased when funds become available - Extend or amend service contracts

+Determine and execute an ongoing Maintenance and & Operations (M&O) model.
 During the lifespan of a communications system, public safety agencies must actively maintain equipment from the start.
-There are different types and levels of support, including: - System-level support activities-also referred to as operations-to ensure equipment is operating and functioning (e.g., managing software, access, outages, cyber incidents) - Maintenance activities to fix anything broken or prevent something from failing (e.g., repair) - User support for answering operational questions (e.g., helpdesk, radio shop)
+There are different types and levels of support, including:

+- System-level support activities-also referred to as operations-to ensure equipment is operating and functioning for example, managing software, access, outages, cyber incidents) - Maintenance activities to fix anything broken or prevent something from failing - User support for answering operational questions for example, helpdesk, radio shop)